uz-gaz/Tertimuss/docs/tutorials/03_scheduling_algorithm_specification.md

 - on_jobs_deadline_missed
 - on_job_execution_finished

-Type of implementation:

-- event driven
-- quantum based
+The implemented schedulers there are the following approaches:
+- event-driven: The dynamic component of the scheduler activated only by system events
+- quantum-based: The dynamic component of the scheduler is activated only from the previous invocation to it through a quantum
+- hybrid: An hybrid approach between event-driven and quantum-based

 ### Example: Implementing simple global earliest deadline first scheduler

-In this section we will implement a simple global earliest deadline first scheduler.
-To keep things simple it won't take in account affinity, it only will take care of executing the tasks with the lowest deadline.
+This section shows a simple global earliest deadline first scheduler implementation.
+To keep things simple, it won't take in account affinity, so it only takes care of executing the tasks with the lowest deadline.
-Also, it will be event driven.
+Also, to reduce the complexity of the implementation, it is event-driven.

 ```python
 from typing import Dict, Optional, Set, List, Tuple